huwg59/hw_slicekit_system/module_XA-SK-SCR480/doc/pinout.rst

-XA-SK-GPIO Functional Pins
+XA-SK-GPIO functional pins
 ++++++++++++++++++++++++++

-This table shows the port mapping for each of the Slice Card Signal IO, and the Slicekit Slot connector pin it is located on.
+This table shows the port mapping for each of the sliceCARD signal I/O, and the sliceKIT slot connector pin it is located on.

 =================== ========= ======== ======== ====== ===============================
 Function            STAR      TRIANGLE SQUARE   PIN    Description